Mosula7/MLE/README.md

 # MLE project for IRIS Dataset

-In the directory includes the following files:
+The directory includes the following files:
 * **IMPORTANT** create .env file.
 In this file you should have `CONF_PATH=settings.json`

 * .gitignore - I'm not uploading model files, inference/prediction csvs, pycache and notebooks used for testing.
 (I did incude a data folder as specifed in the homework)